mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 The Eliminator was designed for people who know they should have both hands on the wheel... but really do not care.
-It is in some ways a standard small-calibre submachinegun, but optimised for combat at extreme close quarters.
+It is in some ways a standard small-calibre submachinegun, but optimized for combat at extreme close quarters.
 The weapon is officially aimed at those who may have to use a shield or carry out tasks with the other hand.
 Official marketing vids show cautious entry